-- Graphical Interpretation: the slopes of tangent lines to graphs of functions - A function with a derivative at a looks like a line (the tangent line) when we zoom in on the graph near the point (a, f(a)). - Definition:
+- Graphical Interpretation: the derivative of a function at c is the slope of the tangent line to the graph of the function at the point (c, f(c)). - 1.
+A function with a derivative at c looks like a line (the tangent line) when we zoom in on the graph near the point (c, f(c)). - Definition: